ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-use-regex.markdown

-# Session : Querying : How to Use Regexp
+# Session : Querying : How to Use Regex

 To return only documents that match regular expression, use the `Regex` method which enables RavenDB to perform server-side pattern matching queries.

+Supplied regular expression must be [.NET compatible](https://docs.microsoft.com/en-us/dotnet/api/system.text.regularexpressions.regex?view=netframework-4.7.1).

 ## Example